 The impact that group legal plans have on businesses is multifaceted.

+From a financial standpoint, these plans reduce costs for employers associated with litigation and other expenses of legal disputes.
 On an operational level, providing access to experienced attorneys helps ensure compliance with applicable state and federal laws.
-Thus, any potential violations can be addressed quickly before they become costly problems down the line.
+So, any potential violations can be taken care of quickly before they become costly problems down the line.

 Finally, offering this benefit may increase staff members’ morale and help attract new talent.
 Providing legal protection shows current and potential workers that the company values them enough to invest in their future mental and financial well-being.